 Geoff was not about to take any more crap or riddles.
 Putting a gag around Boris' mouth was cruel, but necessary.
-Besides, if the old man went into seizure again, as was often the case in times of stres, with advanced Scrapies, at least an airway could be kept open
+Besides, if the old man went into seizures again, as was often the case in times of stress with advanced Scrapies, at least an airway could be kept open.

 The exit down to the tunnel had a picture of Jim Morrison over the entrance.
 A subtle joke, Geoff thought.
-"Break on Through to the Other Side" came on the tape as soon as Geoff latched the door behind him.
+"Break on Through to the Other Side" came from a portable cassette player as soon as Geoff latched the door behind him.
 Then a timer.
 Counting down from ten.
 The music - "This is the End."
-The lights - a flashing red alarm, hand-made painting on it reading "run like hell, motherfucker," in three languages.
+Then lights illuminating hand-made sighs on the wall which read "run like hell, motherfucker," in English, German and Russian.

 Geoff's feet found out just how fast they could run down an abandoned mine shaft in ten seconds.
-Alongside him, some bones, and, of course, rats.
-They had demolished bones of others.
-Men, sheep, some other animals whose bones were beyond recognition, eroded by time.
+Alongside him, sheep, cattle and human bones and, of course, rats, most of whom seem to be as brave as lions and as crazy as loons.

 "Rats.
 Strange to be done in by rats," Geoff thought, as he saw his life ending before his eyes.
 It was all he remembered.
-Until the blast.
+Until the blast that shook the mud-lined escape tunnel as well as everything above it.